Surfboards—how we love them. And we know you do too. Besides our loved ones, and beer, surfboards are the most important things in our lives.

 A boardsock also does a good job at keeping wax, sand, and water away from your goodies after your surf and can help keep your car clear, which keeps the ladies stoked.

-You want to pick the right nose and size options, most socks will stretch a few inches in all directions—so if you buy a 6'0 boardsock you'll be able to stuff up to a 6'4 in that baby.
+Pick the right nose and size options, both width and length matter along with the board style.
+Most socks will stretch a few inches in all directions.
+If you buy a 6 foot boardsock, you'll be able to stuff up to a 6'4 in that baby.
+Some socks stretch more than others.
+The canvas style socks seem to be making a comeback and these socks tend to be more baggy and not stretch.

 Retro surfboards usually require a retro boardsock.
-The retro boardsocks usually have a special nose and are a bit wider throughout that fit the special shape of your board.
-At Wave Tribe we have a few boardsocks for the Mini Simmons and Fish surfboard designs.
+The retro boardsocks uhave a special nose and are a bit wider throughout that fit the special shape of your board.
+At Wave Tribe we have a few boardsocks for the Mini Simmons and Fish

-So, if your going to leave your board in the sun it's better to use a boardbag.
+If your going to leave your board in the sun, not recommend in any situation, it's better to use a boardbag.
+Try and store your board in a dry and shady place that doesn't get too hot.

 Day Board Bag